How to Use Snap Layouts in Windows 11

 Method 3:

-By dragging a program window to the top center of the screen.
+Drag a program window to the top center of the screen.

 How to use Snap Layouts?